ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ~~~

 A client implementing a simple ratio between remaining parameter and reset parameter could infer an average throughput of 1000 quota units per second, while the quota parameter conveys a quota-policy with an average of 10 quota units per second.
-If the service cannot handle such load, it should return either a lower remaining parameter value or an higher reset parameter value.
+If the service cannot handle such load, it should return either a lower remaining parameter value or a higher reset parameter value.
 Moreover, complementing large time window quota policies with a short time window one mitigates those risks.